 Happy B’day Sudeep!
 Unearthing Kiccha’s Hidden Talents On This Special Day!

 Kannada actor Sudeep turns a year older today.
 The 46 year-old-actor has been a part of Sandalwood for over two decades now.
 Besides establishing himself as a successful artist in the Kannada film industry, Sudeep, through his skills and talent, has gained popularity among audiences from other industries, too.
 But, little did you know that Badshah is way more than just a brilliant actor paired with good looks.
-Today, on the occasion of his birthday, we are going to tell you about a few hidden or lesser known talents of Sudeep's!
+Today, on the occasion of his birthday, we are going to tell you about a few hidden or lesser-known talents of Sudeep's!

 We Ought To Talk About His Cooking Skills